 Infrastructure NSW (formerly UrbanGrowth NSW) is developing a vision for the growth and development of the Bays Market District over the next 20-30 years.
 Master plan options are being developed alongside the redevelopment of the new Sydney Fish Market.
 It is anticipated that Infrastructure NSW will consult the community on the master plan options in 2020.
 The Department of Planning Industry and Environment will continue to work collaboratively with the City of Sydney on the Bays Market District State Significant Precinct.

-UrbanGrowth NSW released their ‘Transformation Plan: The Bays Precinct, Sydney’ (October 2015), which sets out a strategy for the transformation of The Bays Precinct.
+In October 2015, UrbanGrowth NSW released their ‘Transformation Plan: The Bays Precinct, Sydney’, which sets out a strategy for the transformation of The Bays Precinct.
 It identifies eight destinations within The Bays Precinct including:

-We are consulting with other Government agencies and local councils to determine the scope of the environmental and technical studies that UGDC will need to address.
+We have consulted with other Government agencies and local councils to determine the scope of the environmental and technical studies that INSW will need to address.
 This is known as the Secretary's Environmental Assessment Requirements (SEARs).
-UGDC will use the SEARs to prepare the SSD applications and Environmental Impact Statements (EIS).
+INSW will use the SEARs to prepare the SSD applications and Environmental Impact Statements (EIS).